-Jamie Asbury Attorney at Law Manager, Energy Department IMPERIAL IRRIGATION DISTRICT 333 E. Barioni Boulevard, Imperial CA 92251 (760) 482-3379 | email: jlasbury@iid.com Mobile (760) 791-7471
+Jamie Asbury Attorney at Law Manager, Energy Department IMPERIAL IRRIGATION DISTRICT

+333 E. Barioni Boulevard, Imperial CA 92251 (760) 482-3379 | email: ilasbury@iid.com

+Mobile (760) 791-7471

 The foregoing electronic message, together with any attachments thereto, is confidential and may be legally privileged against disclosure other than to the intended recipient.
 It is intended solely for the addressee(s) and access to the message by anyone else is unauthorized.
-If you are not the intended recipient of this electronic message, you are hereby notified that any dissemination, distribution, or any action taken or omitted to be taken in reliance on it is strictly prohibited and may be unlawful.
-If you have received this electronic message in error, please delete and immediately notify the sender of this error.
+If you are not the intended recipient of this electronic message, you are hereby notified that any dissemination, distribution, or any action taken or omitted to be taken in reliance on it is strictly prohib delete and immediately notify the sender of this erro pited and may be unlawful.
+If you have received this electronic message in error, pleas or. se